gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

 3. After going through the review process for technical accuracy and a copy edit from a Sr. Technical Writer, they will enter `#sign-off`.

-4. A develope will approve and merge the pull request.
+4. A developer will approve and merge the pull request.
 Your changes get merged into the `main` branch.
    <br />
-   >**NOTE: The Sr. Technical Writer cannot merge PRs.**
+   >**NOTE: It is the responsibility of the developer approving the PR to merge it.
+The Sr. Technical Writer cannot merge PRs.**

 ### Pull request guidelines